 The winter season in Nepal starts at the beginning of December and lasts till the month of February.
 The best thing about the Winter season is that it's the best time to watch mountains being snowcapped and shining like a diamond.

-The trials might be covered with the falling snows which can give the inexperienced trekkers a hard time.
+The trials might be covered with the falling snow which can give the inexperienced trekkers a hard time.
 Behind that, you can also get off-season discounts in different hotels and homestays.

 But the freezing weather can knock you down so, get warm clothes, jackets boots everything you have.
 The Macchapuchre Base Camp and Annapurna Base Camp will be god damn attractive at this time of year.

 Summarizing that up, every season has its own kind of difficulties to do the Annapurna Base Camp Trek.
 If you want to get knowledge about how difficult trek is ABC trek then you can probably do the Ghorepani Poonhill Trek or Mardi Himal Trek which provides you an excellent view of the sunrise that shines over the Annapurna Ranges.